 By Maureen Okon/Grace Alegba

-Mr Abdul Razak Dawood, the Advisor to the Pakistani Prime Minister on Commence and Investment, on Tuesday declared that Africa was “a promising continent and land of opportunities”.
+NAN reports that during the signing of the MoU, Mr Abdul Razak Dawood, the Advisor to the Pakistani Prime Minister on Commence and Investment, stood as a witness.

-NAN reports that 100 companies are participating in the exhibition that showcases pharmaceuticals, paints and chemicals, surgical instruments, beauty and cosmetics, leather products and accessories.
+NAN reports that 100 companies are participating in the exhibition that features sectors like pharmaceutical, paints and chemicals.